JIM RIKHOFF, Videotape Producer

-Jim Rikhoff serves as videotape producer for CBS Sports’ golf coverage including the Masters and the PGA Championship.
-He also serves as lead producer for THE NFL ON CBS and served as replay director for the Network’s coverage of Super Bowl XLI, XLIV, XLVII and Super Bowl 50.
-A nine-time Emmy Award-winner, Rikhoff joined CBS Sports in 1985 as a researcher and was promoted to broadcast associate in 1986 and then associate director in 1990.
+Jim Rikhoff serves as videotape producer for CBS Sports’ golf coverage including the Masters® and the PGA Championship.
+He also serves as producer for THE NFL ON CBS and served as replay director for the Network’s coverage of Super Bowl XLI, XLIV and XLVII.
+A six-time Emmy Award-winner, Rikhoff joined CBS Sports in 1985 as a researcher and was promoted to broadcast associate in 1986 and then associate director in 1990.
 In 1991, Rikhoff assumed a full-time role as associate producer/director for CBS’s golf coverage.
 He covered the NCAA Division I Men’s Basketball Championship since 1987.
 Rikhoff’s credits include associate director of THE NFL TODAY (1990-93), the Daytona 500, Major League Baseball and the U.S. Open Tennis Championships.
 He also served as an associate producer (1992, 1994) and producer (1998) for the Network’s coverage of the Olympic Winter Games.
-Born November 1, 1961, in Princeton, N.J., Rikhoff graduated from Washington & Lee University in 1985.
+Born November 1, 1961, in Princeton, N.J., Rikhoff graduated cum laude from Washington & Lee University in 1985 with a degree in Journalism and Psychology.
 He lives in Washington, Conn., with his son, Kellen, and daughter, Avery.

-Bob Matina, an eight-time Emmy Award-winner, has covered the Masters as associate director, late night director and director since 1987.
-He also has directed the PGA Championship since 1991.
+Bob Matina, a seven-time Emmy Award-winner has directed the PGA Championship since 1991.
+He also has covered the Masters® as associate director, late night director and director since 1987.
 Matina serves as the director of THE NFL TODAY.
 He joined CBS Sports in 1981 and directed THE NFL ON CBS from 1985-93.
-Matina served as director of THE SUPER BOWL TODAY studio show for Super Bowl XXXV, XXXVIII, XLI, XLIV, XLVII (2001, 2004, 2007, 2010, 2013 and Super Bowl 50).
+Matina served as director of THE SUPER BOWL TODAY studio show for Super Bowl XXXV, XXXVIII, XLI, XLIV, XLVII (2001, 2004, 2007, 2010, 2013).
 He served as coordinating director of CBS Sports’ coverage of the 1992, 1994 and 1998 Olympic Winter Games, and also directed the Network’s primetime coverage in 1994 and 1998, and weekend daytime broadcasts in 1992.
-Matina was responsible for the placement of cameras and equipment at the Olympic venues, as well as coordinating many aspects of the Network’s production, including the studio sets and the development of new production equipment.
-He also served as CBS Sports’ liaison with ORTO, the host broadcaster of the Games, which provided the world feed.
+He was responsible for the placement of cameras and equipment at the Olympic venues, as well as coordinating many aspects of the Network’s production, including the studio sets and the development of new production equipment.
+Matina also served as CBS Sports’ liaison with ORTO, the host broadcaster of the Games, which provided the world feed.
 Matina’s other directing assignments have included THE ROAD TO THE FINAL FOUR, the U.S. Open Tennis Championships, golf and college basketball broadcasts, as well as several winter sports competitions – figure skating, alpine skiing, ski jumping and speed skating.
 He was the producer of the Emmy Award-winning Lillehammer: An Olympic Diary in 1995.
-A 1978 journalism graduate of Syracuse University, Matina began his broadcast career the following year at WCNY‑TV Syracuse as a cameraman.
+A 1978 journalism graduate of Syracuse University, Matina began his broadcast career the following year at WCNYTV Syracuse as a cameraman.
 He was born in Benton Harbor, Mich., and lives in Wyckoff, N.J., with his wife, Susan.
 They have two children.